DOS Days

 For anyone born after the 1980s, printing terminology might sometimes seem rather confusing.
 Here's a short list of the most common abbreviations you may come across and what they mean:

-• Line feed - a button on most impact printers that would turn the printer's friction feed drum or tractor feed one line forward, causing the paper to move up a single text line in height.
+• Line feed - a button on most line printers that would turn the printer's friction feed drum or tractor feed one line forward, causing the paper to move up a single text line in height.

 • Tractor feed - a mechanism in old printers that controlled the movement of the paper through the printer.
 Using special paper (usually continuous) with tear-off strips on each side that had little holes all the way up.
 Printers typically came with a tractor feed accessory that would need to be installed in order to use tractor-fed paper.
 A rotating sprocket on each side of the accessory with lots of small protruding 'fingers' would go neatly into the holes on each side of tractor feed paper and when a line feed occurred the two sprockets would rotate causing the paper to go up a single line.

-• Fan fold paper - a type of continuous paper with pages connected together on the short side in 'fan fold' fasion where the bottom of sheet 1 was connected to the top of sheet 2, which was connected to the bottom of sheet 3, and so on.
+• Fan fold paper - a type of continuous paper with pages connected together on the short side in 'fan fold' fashion where the bottom of sheet 1 was connected to the top of sheet 2, which was connected to the bottom of sheet 3, and so on.
 Usually this paper was designed for tractor feed so it had the perforated edges you could tear off.

 • Draft - a mode you can set on the printer if you just wanted to print in the lowest quality, so as not to use as much ink.

 • LQ - Letter Quality.
-Better than draft or NLQ, letter quality was found on slightly more expensive printers and could produce output that matched high-quality electric typewriters.
+Better than Draft or NLQ, letter quality was found on slightly more expensive printers and could produce output that matched high-quality electric typewriters.

 • Ink cartridge - a consumable cartridge that you installed into the printer.
 On impact printers like a dot matrix or daisywheel printer, these were a usually a black plastic casing that contained a printer ribbon with the ink on it.
 The ribbon itself would be turned slightly through each printing action to cause an even wear/usage of the ink on the cartridge evenly.
 Printer ribbons might last for 300 pages or more before needing to be replaced, whereby the whole cartridge (plastic included) would be replaced with a brand new one.
 In the early 2000s reconditioning became available where you could try your luck at re-applying ink onto an old cartridge's ribbon to make it useful again - mixed results, but not impossible.